TheBubblesCompany/bubbles-react-native-bridge/README.md

 #### fetchServices()

-Ask Application to update the list of Services.
+Asks the application to update the Services list.

 ##### Parameters: